nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Student name must match exactly to the first name, last name or full name
 2. Use existing student information or add students before conducting the following tests.
 3. Test Case 1: `find David`
-   1. Expectation: All students with the name 'David' as first name or last name is shown is shown
+   - Expectation: All students with the name 'David' as first name or last name is shown is shown
 4. Test Case 2: `find Li`
-   1. Expectation: All students with 'Li' as first name or last name is shown
+   - Expectation: All students with 'Li' as first name or last name is shown
 5. Test Case 3: `find David Li`
-   1. Expectation: The student 'David Li' is shown
+   - Expectation: The student 'David Li' is shown
 6. Test Case 4: `find Abigail`
-   1. Expectation: Message stating `No student found`
+   - Expectation: Message stating `No student found`
 7. Other invalid commands should show respective error messages.

+<div style="page-break-after: always;"></div>

 #### 7.2.5 Assigning risk level to Student
 This command either adds a tag to an existing student (overwriting any existing tag), or deletes a tag